Setting up custom results for quizzes

 - You can specify unique goals for each result: give contact information, submit a form, etc.

-If John calls me today, I'll go with him to the movies.
-If he doesn't call, he'll get a default result: "Adios, John!"
+EXAMPLE #1IF John calls me today, THEN I'll go with him to the movies.

 Custom results work the same way: answers to the questions contain conditions.
 If the conditions are satisfied, a user gets one result; if the conditions aren't satisfied, they see another result.
 Keep reading to learn the basics of setting up custom results.